 I had such fun last week blogging about talking forrin, that I thought I would continue in that vein today, and bring you another helping of words that I use that no-one else here does, and vice versa.
 I got so much positive feedback last time, and contributions of words from elsewhere, so I’d love to hear more of what words are unique to your end of the stick – that’d be fun!

 - Shame.
 This is an interesting word.
 And quite difficult to explain.
 It is obviously not unique to South Africa, but its use there is unusual.
 If a Saffa looks at a newborn baby, the comment will often be, “Shame.”
-Which doesn’t necessarily mean that they have noticed a deformity or anything, it usually means “Isn’t he/she just so darling?” or “How cute is your baby?” or “You must be so proud, she’s just beautiful.”
+Which doesn’t necessarily mean they feel sorry for them or anything, it usually means “Isn’t he/she just so darling?” or “How cute is your baby?” or “You must be so proud, she’s just beautiful.”
 It could possibly mean, “Shame, she looks just like her father” but let’s stick with the positive interpretation for now.

 - Shu.
 I come from Cape Town, which, in South African terms, is considered the ultra laid-back city, never in a hurry, not materialistic and coolly understated.
 I know this is a hugely, sweeping, simple characterisation, but bear with me!
 Shu could be translated as “WOW THAT IS THE MOST AMAZING THING I’VE EVER HEARD IN MY WHOLE LIFE, I’M SO EXCITED YAY YAY YAY YAY YAY!”, or it could mean, “That’s really scary/wonderful/awful/amazing/tragic.”
 It can also be used in conjunction with another word in common SA use: “Shu, that’s hectic, hey?” (we also say hey a lot), which has the same meaning as either of the above.